On the Uniform Computational Content of Computability Theory: The Kleene-Post Theorem

 \begin{definition}[Theorem of Kleene and Post] By $\KPT:\IN^\IN\mto\IN^\IN$ we denote the function with

 for all $p\in\IN^\IN$. \end{definition}

-In order to prove that $\KPT$ is reducible to $\MLR$ we use the following version of van Lambalgen's Theorem \cite{vLam90}:
+In order to prove that $\KPT$ is reducible to $\MLR$ we use the following version of van Lambalgen's theorem \cite{vLam90}.

-\begin{theorem}[van Lambalgen's Theorem 1990] Let $p,q,r\in2^\IN$.
+\begin{theorem}[van Lambalgen's theorem 1990] Let $p,q,r\in2^\IN$.
 If $\langle p,q\rangle$ is Martin-L\"of random in $r$, then $q$ is Martin-L\"of random in $r$ and $p$ is Martin-L\"of random in $\langle q,r\rangle$. \end{theorem}

 The proofs given in \cite[Theorem~6.9.1]{DH10} or \cite[Theorem~3.4.6]{Nie09} relativize in the stated sense.
-It is well-known in computability theory that any Martin-L\"of random yields an incomparable pair of degrees due to van Lambalgen Theorem (see \cite[Corollary~6.9.4]{DH10}).
-We just translate this observation into our setting.
+It is well-known in computability theory that any Martin-L\"of random yields an incomparable pair of degrees due to van Lambalgen's theorem (see \cite[Corollary~6.9.4]{DH10}).
+We just translate this observation into our setting.\footnote{A strong Weihrauch reduction does not hold here as pointed out by a referee, since only measure zero many sets compute a non-computable $r$, hence most Martin-L\"of randoms relative to $r$ cannot produce anything above $r$.}